jeffreysorgen/golf-club-sensors/thoughtsandnotes.md

 # Thoughts and Notes:

+## Other Projects:
+_(Jot down ideas for other projects here)_
+- wind turbine ( Is the most popular product TinyML or IoT? )
+- Continue recording _golf-swing-sensors_ progress in THIS repository
+- **LED glasses** which display "HIGHLND" across them (**ORDERED!!**)
+  - **Acquire** one of the mounts/PCB boards, and maybe later design PCB myself.
+Requires Adafruit _feather_ board.
+I imagine I'd document a project just like this _golf-sensors_ one, step by step.
+Fun to imagine Patreon or YouTube connections also.
+I like the idea of offering this to fans and artists.
+Should be very fun to do, with profit potential.
+  - **INCORPORATING _KWS_** for verbal commands!
+Like, "highlnd" would display "HIGHLND" across the frame, and could do "party", "love", "hearts" (heart emojis), and with special design specs I could do ANY voice commands.
+Of course limited to device capacity.
+Maybe not for the _feather_ but another that includes a microphone and capacity for TinyML.

 ## Fourier
 - I would like to convert MOTION recorded here and stored in JSON into a _Fourier Series_ because it seems that that would be a good way to create 3D time-series illustrations
 - ([3B1B Fourier Series video here](https://youtu.be/r6sGWTCMz2k?t=1226)) The video describes 2 dimensions, but what I'm interested in calculating is in 3 dimensions.